 Monitoring Performance with Analytics

-Monitoring your online store’s performance is essential for determining which parts of it are working and which are not.
+Monitoring your online store’s performance is essential for determining which parts are working and which are not.

-Both Shopify and Wix offer access to their users to Google Analytics, which helps determine the customer’s behavior on the site, as well as the improvements which need to be made in order to boost sales.
+Both Shopify and Wix offer access to their users to Google Analytics, which helps determine the customer’s behavior on the site and the improvements that need to be made to boost sales.

 Google Analytics is available for subscribers of all Shopify plans, while with Wix, only the users subscribed to ecommerce plans will be provided access to it.